Menstrual Cups – for Boko Haram victims, Nigeria

 Stop Demand is looking to buy a bulk supply of high quality medical grade silicone Menstrual Cups to distribute to displaced women and girls affected by the ongoing Boko Haram conflict.

-During Denise's visit, Stop Demand will work with two reputable NGOs in Abuja and Maiduguri including a volunteer medical team, to oversee the education and distribution phase.
-As in 2016, a New Zealand banner will accompany distributions, to let recipients know that their needs have not been forgotten by caring New Zealanders and others abroad (see Gallery).
+During Denise's visit, Stop Demand will work with two reputable NGOs in Abuja and Maiduguri including a medical team, to oversee the education (use and hygiene) and distribution phase.
+As in 2016, a New Zealand banner will be present, to let recipients know that their needs have not been forgotten by caring New Zealanders and others abroad (see Gallery).

 [To read how Menstrual Cups are changing lives in another part of Africa, go to https://www.huffingtonpost.ca/sabrina-rubli/menstrual-cups-east-africa_b_6313436.html]